A Cervical Screening Test looks for HPV, a common virus that causes almost all cases of cervical cancer.

-There are over 100 different types of HPV, but there are a few high risk types that are linked with cervical cancer.
+There are over 200 different types of HPV, but there are a few high-risk types that are linked with cervical cancer.

 The HPV vaccine

-Taking part in regular cervical screening is your best protection against cervical cancer.
-Look after your health, make sure you’re up to date with your Cervical Screening Test.
+Look after your health, make sure you’re up to date with cervical screening.